cattsao/cattsao.github.io/WireGuard.md

 I created a directory to store the Docker Compose file to run WireGuard using `sudo mkdir -p /opt/stacks/wireguard` and changed directories into it.

 **Step 5: Generate a WG-Easy Password Hash**<br>
 I wanted to use the WG-Easy container to manage my VPN through a web interface.
-To generate a hash for the password I intend to use to access the WG-Easy web interface, I ran the command `docker run --rm -it ghcr.io/wg-easy/wg-easy wgpw '<PASSWORD>'`, replacing `<PASSWORD>` with an actual password I created.
+To generate a hash for the password I intend to use to access the WG-Easy web interface, I ran the command `docker run --rm -it ghcr.io/wg-easy/wg-easy wgpw '<PASSWORD>'`, replacing `<PASSWORD>` with the actual password I created.

 **Step 6: Create the Docker Compose File**<br>
 With nano, I wrote the `compose.yaml` file.
 In it, I wrote